 11. CLIENT and MRG mutually agree that each will assume its own responsibility, including but not limited to unconditional financial responsibility, in connection with any claims made by a third party against CLIENT and/or MRG.

 12. CLIENT may withdraw ACCOUNTS assigned in error with MRG for collection by written or verbal request within five (5) business days of such assignment.
 Upon receipt of such request, MRG will cancel and return any subject ACCOUNT(s) along with any media pertaining to ACCOUNT(s) that CLIENT may have provided.
-However, CLIENT understands and agrees that MRG’s full applicable contingency fee will be retained by MRG or paid by CLIENT on any and all withdrawn assignments, on which MRG's collection efforts have already been initiated and result in payment to MRG or to CLIENT within thirty (30) days from the date such withdrawal may take place.
-In the event MRG or CLIENT discover, during the course of MRG’s efforts on CLIENT's behalf, that any assigned accounts were already paid prior to CLIENT’s assignment with MRG, and not withdrawn as stipulated herein, CLIENT agrees to compensate 1/2 of MRG’s full applicable contingency fee in exchange for the value of MRG’s process assistance, resulting in corrections to CLIENT’s accounting records.
+However, CLIENT understands and agrees that MRG’s full applicable contingency fee will be retained by MRG or paid by CLIENT on any and all withdrawn assignments, on which MRG's collection efforts have already been initiated and result in payment to MRG or to CLIENT within thirty (30) days from the date such a withdrawal may take place.
+In the event MRG or CLIENT discover, during the course of MRG’s efforts on CLIENT's behalf, that any assigned accounts were either already paid prior to CLIENT’s assignment with MRG or should not have been assigned for any reason, yet were not withdrawn as stipulated herein, CLIENT agrees to compensate 1/2 of MRG’s full applicable contingency fee in exchange for the value of MRG’s process assistance, resulting in corrections/updates to CLIENT’s accounting records.
 MRG reserves the right to refuse or terminate its’ collection efforts and close ACCOUNTS if/when CLIENT fails to provide sufficient or requested supporting documentation, or MRG deems any ACCOUNT(s) to be uncollectable.
 MRG will provide CLIENT with email notification of any such termination action.
 The cancellation and/or withdrawal of ACCOUNTS assigned in error by CLIENT, or termination and closure of ACCOUNTS by MRG, shall not constitute cancellation of this Agreement.

 13. In exchange for the monetary benefits related to the recovery of CLIENT’s assigned ACCOUNTS, MRG agrees that all information relating to the business of CLIENT, including but not limited to the identity of its customers and/or suppliers, its arrangements with such customers and/or suppliers, and technical data relating to its products and services, shall be treated as confidential by MRG throughout the term of this Agreement and for a period of five (5) years following either party’s cancellation of this Agreement.
 The parties also mutually agree not to make any statements, written, verbal or in any electronic or digital media, that defame, disparage or in any way criticize the business reputation, practices or conduct of one another or their respective employees, directors, officers, agents or representatives throughout the term of this Agreement and for for a period of five (5) years following either party's cancellation of this Agreement.